lyqwaterway/sample-microservices-k8s/readme.md

-## Part 1: Creating microservice using Spring Cloud, Eureka and Zuul.
+Creating microservice using Spring Cloud, Eureka and Zuul.